 Step 4: Offer incentives and rewards

 Dynamic benefit design is not only about reducing financial barriers, it can also include rewards and incentives that are tied to medical adherence and active participation in care management activities.
-For example, an incentive can be provided to members when they visit a high-quality provider or adding a reward for maintaining weight and completing the food intake log.
+For example, an incentive can be provided to members when they visit a high-quality provider or add a reward for maintaining weight and completing the food intake log.

 Step 5: Go beyond access to virtual care